 The Influence Of Emotions on Our Individual and Collective Well-Being

 I believe emotions play a huge role in our individual and collective well-being.
-I believe emotions are important messages from our inner selves, and it is vital for us to listen to the messages they bring forth to our consciousness, so that we can take necessary steps on the basis of what they have to say.
+I believe emotions are important messages from our inner selves, and that it’s vital for us to listen to the messages they bring forth to our consciousness, so that we can take necessary steps on the basis of what they have to say.

-For a long time, I did not know how to handle my painful emotions.
+For a long time, I didn’t know how to handle my painful emotions.
 And I’ve noticed throughout my life that often, many of us don’t really know how to handle our painful emotions or the painful emotions of those around us.

-I sometimes wish that there are mandatory exams in school on dealing with tough emotions.
+I sometimes wish there are mandatory exams in school on dealing with tough emotions.
 So that we can handle difficult situations and interactions with a lot of grace when they come up.
 I’d like to see that society at large acknowledges the importance of emotions — in schools, workplaces, and mostly in judiciary and regulatory systems, which have an important role in shaping people’s life experience.
-It is problematic if painful emotions are not taken into consideration, dismissed and ignored, or even condemned and punished, because emotions play a crucial role in all the actions we take, and on the quality of our life.
+I find it problematic if we don’t take painful emotions into consideration, if we dismiss and ignore them, or even condemn and punish them, because emotions play a crucial role in all the actions we take, and on the quality of our life.

 And unfortunately, it is only a person who is cut off emotionally who can bring much harm to another, just as a person who empathizes with another can lend a helping hand in a time of great need.

-Along my life journey, it took me a lot of suffering and a lot of self-education until I learnt to respect my emotions and treat them as valid — particularly the painful ones.
+Along my life journey, it took me suffering and then self-education, until I learnt to respect my emotions and treat them as valid — particularly the painful ones.
 I used to run away from them, only to realize that they run faster then me and eventually still catch me up.
-I used to want to bury them deeper and deeper, until I realized that they’d still come back to the surface, with even more pressure.
+Or, I used to want to bury them deeper and deeper, until I realized that they’d still come back to the surface, with even more pressure.
 I used to want to cover them up just to make them go away, only to realize that they’d still burst with more intensity.

 If we seek to sweep our painful emotions into oblivion as soon as possible even if the issues remained unresolved, that only makes matters worse in the long run.
-Much like an ignored wound, which gets infected if it is not acknowledged and treated.
-And unfortunately, it is only a person who is cut off emotionally who can bring much harm to another, just as a person who empathizes with another can lend a helping hand in a time of great need.
+Much like an ignored wound, which gets infected if it isn’t acknowledged and treated.

 My suffering has taught me that the best way to deal with my painful emotions is to listen to the messages they have to tell and to feel them, to really feel them.
-And once they’ve been heard and acknowledged, they can subside and I can decide on the best course of action based on the insights my painful emotions transmitted to me.
+And once we hear and acknowledge them, they can subside.
+Then, we can decide on the best course of action based on the insights transmitted.

-I hope you’ve enjoyed this piece, Friend.
+I hope you’ve enjoyed reading this article, and that I managed to convey how I feel about emotions.
 May you take care good care of your emotions.
 As final thoughts on this topic, please allow me to share a poem from Part V. Matters of the Metaphysical, from my poetry book Embraced by Love: